parallel-ml/docs/docs/contr_docs/contr_docs.md

 ## Contribute to Docs
 Documentations are in **markdown** format.
-All changes should be made under `/docs` directory and commmited to `master` branch before deployment.
+All changes should be made under `/docs` directory and commit to `master` branch before deployment.

 If you add a new file, make sure to to change `mkdocs.yml`